 - Unrestricted Market Value (UMV) values all the shares as if they had no restrictions and could easily be bought and sold at the prevailing worth of the company at the time.
 This figure is used to calculate the maximum number of options to be granted by the company (£3m) to an individual (£250,000 within a three-year period).

 - Actual Market Value (AMV) will not be higher than the UMV but may be significantly lower.
 Typically, this is because the shares offered via EMI will make up a small proportion of the company's total equity and aren't as liquid as ordinary shares (there are often conditions attached to EMI options, and once the options are exercised the shares may not be readily saleable).

-If you would like to get an HMRC-approved valuation for an EMI scheme, you can request one directly through the Vestd platform.
-Log in to your account and go to Valuations > New Valuation... and select whether you need a full or refresh valuation.
+You can request an HMRC-approved valuation for your EMI scheme directly through Vestd.
+Log in to your account and go to Valuations > New Valuation... and select Start a new valuation.

 And the best part, valuations are often included in your Vestd plan.*